ACCESS-NRI/access-hive.org.au/docs/models/access_models/index.md

         <div class="card-text-container">
             <span class="bold" >ACCESS-CM</span>
             <span>
-                ACCESS-CM is a global climate model that includes the atmosphere, land, ocean and sea-ice components, and produces physical climate simulations.
+                A global climate model that includes the atmosphere, land, ocean and sea-ice components, and produces physical climate simulations
             </span>
         </div>
     </a>